zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 PSA client call parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This data structure holds the parameters used in a PSA clietn call.
+This data structure holds the parameters used in a PSA client call.
 The parameters are passed from non-secure core to secure core via mailbox.

 .. code-block:: c